Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-adap-g-conn-info.rst

 ===========

 Using this ioctl an application can learn which HDMI connector this CEC device corresponds to.
-While calling this ioctl the application should provide a pointer to a cec_connector_info struct which will be populated by the kernel with the info provided by the adapter's driver.
-This ioctl is only available if the ``CEC_CAP_CONNECTOR_INFO`` capability is set.
+While calling this ioctl the woke application should provide a pointer to a cec_connector_info struct which will be populated by the woke kernel with the woke info provided by the woke adapter's driver.
+This ioctl is only available if the woke ``CEC_CAP_CONNECTOR_INFO`` capability is set.

 .. tabularcolumns:: |p{1.0cm}|p{4.4cm}|p{2.5cm}|p{9.2cm}|